 He must have been disappointed when The Miracles Fighters turned out to be more successful than his ninja movie.
 In a way, this makes sense.
 Ping’s movie boggles the mind with its unusual imagery.
 Even the most jaded of Chinese audiences found things which they hadn’t seen before.
 From a Western point of view, Corey’s ninja movie was the most accessible because of the theme of Chinese styles versus Japanese arts.
 The post-pagoda finale turns the movie on its end but in a way which ties in with something that happened in the first act.

 Dragon Lord, on the other hand, hinted at a realm of possibilities that were more likely to be concocted within the culturally relevant confines of sports-crazy America.
-In some ways, it’s his best film.
+In some ways, it’s Jackie’s best film.
 He reinvented the Kung Fu genre in an incredibly epic way.
 It contains his most impressive stuntwork (the movie broke the Guinness world record for the most number of takes).

 My favourite scene is the one where he’s on a roof and has to avoid the spears which come from underneath.
 Dragon Lord was fleeced of a mainstream theatrical release in America, since distributors often show a partialness to their other distributed darlings.
 Had it been released in a cut and dubbed format, Jackie would’ve been a bigger star much earlier.